ivan-paleo/publish-micro-image/README.md

 open format, ***I*** **would recommend to save the image in the proprietary format** (in order to save all the metadata) **and to additionally export to an open format** (for long-term accessibility).
+Sometimes, it is also possible to export the metadata into an open format (e.g. JSON, XML, CSV or TXT).

 Following on this discussion, it is therefore important to favor open-source software packages over paid ones.
 Nevertheless, open-source